 1. Long working hours

-Pilots can fly a maximum of 125 hours a month.
+Pilot’s schedule allows them to fly a maximum of 125 hours a month.
 This doesn’t include the time they have to be on the ground, completing security checks, briefing flight attendants, and fulfilling other formalities.
-With the current high demand for pilots, many are working extra hours.
+With the current demand for pilots, many are working extra hours.
 These long shifts may mean missing anniversaries, festivals, or weekends.
 No wonder a pilot boyfriend/girlfriend is always busy.

 2. Unavailable when away

-Another downside to dating a pilot is that once they are airborne, you can only communicate with ground control or the flight crew.
+One of the things to know about dating a pilot is that once they are airborne, they can only communicate with ground control or the flight crew.
 If you are someone who loves to talk regularly with your partner, this situation could affect your relationship.
 Additionally, he or she might not be available should you require any help like moving houses or painting the living room.
 In such cases, you have to be prepared to do many things by yourself, and learn to be self-reliant and independent.

 Related Reading: Quality Time Love Language: Meaning, Ideas and Examples